SPO: Sequential Monte Carlo Policy Optimisation: Conclusion

-\textbf{Limitations \& Future Work:} Our work used exclusively perfect world models of the environment in order to isolate the effects of various planning methods on performance.
-Extending our research to include a learned world model would broaden the applicability of our methods to more complex problems that may not have a perfect simulator and are therefore unsuitable for direct planning.
-Additionally, we applied the Sequential Monte Carlo (SMC) method only in deterministic settings.
+\textbf{Limitations \& Future Work:} This work demonstrates the efficacy of combining probabilistic inference with reinforcement learning and amortisation.
+While our work considers a relatively standard form of Sequential Monte Carlo, future work could investigate making improvements to this inference method, in order to further improve the estimate of the target distribution, while maintaining the scalability benefits demonstrated.
+We also draw the connection to Active Inference \cite{friston2010free} which has been explored in the context of agent behaviour in complex environments, where Monte Carlo Tree Search has been used to scale previous methods along with deep learning \cite{fountas2020deep}.
+Leveraging Sequential Monte Carlo in such methods along with amortisation could be a promising direction of research to further scale such methods.
+Our work exclusively uses exact world models of the environment in order to isolate the effects of various planning methods on performance.
+Extending our research to include a learned world model would broaden the applicability of SPO to more complex problems that may not have a perfect simulator and are therefore unsuitable for direct planning.
+Additionally, we apply Sequential Monte Carlo (SMC) only in deterministic settings.
 Adapting our approach for stochastic environments presents challenges.
-Notably, the resampling mechanism of SMC search enables the selection of dynamics most favorable to the agent, potentially encouraging risk-seeking behavior for stochastic environments.
-Finally, we believe that more advanced particle filters can easily be introduced to our method, further enhancing the effectiveness of the sample-based search.
+Specifically, the importance weight update in SMC can lead to the selection of dynamics most advantageous to the agent, potentially fostering risk-seeking behaviour in stochastic settings.
+However, mitigation strategies exist, as discussed in \citet{levine2018reinforcement}. \begin{ack} The authors would like to thank Teodora Pandeva for detailed discussions on SPO theory and for detailed revisions of the manuscript.
+Cl\'ement Bonnet for brainstorming discussions and feedback and David Kuric for revisions of the final manuscript.
+We also thank members of the InstaDeep team for their support in the preparation of the final manuscript.
+Lastly we thank the anonymous reviewers for comments and helpful discussions that helped improve the final version of the paper.